-In addition to the 11 methods from theDesignExchange, students listed nine methods that were related, but used alternate names, to methods featured in theDesignExchange, suggesting that synonyms should be included to assist browse and search features.
+In addition to the 11 methods from theDesignExchange, students listed nine methods that were related, but used alternate names, to methods featured in the Design Exchange, suggesting that synonyms should be included to assist browse and search features.
 Two methods related to TRIZ (e.g., "evolution") were not included, but will be added in future.
-Fourteen methods listed were either too generic (e.g., "divergent thinking", "concept generation", "problem solving") or unknown to the authors.
-The authors are following up with the students for those in the latter category.
-Fig. 7 shows the frequency with which students mentioned methods that were not listed on theDesignExchange.
+Fourteen methods listed were generic (e.g. "divergent thinking", "concept generation", "problem solving") or unknown to the authors (the authors are following up with the students for those in the latter category).
+Figure 8 shows the frequency with which students mentioned these methods that were not listed on theDesignExchange.
 Only methods mentioned three times or more are included.